 I think how much you enjoy the show is based on your expectations!
 I was thinking that there would be high-tech robots or really skilled performers doing acrobatic dances like Cirque du Soleil.
 So I was a bit disappointed with the level of professionalism of the show.
 There’s still tons of people who think it’s an absolute must go and a totally unique experience.
 It’s very hard to sum up the show as it’s just meant to be an overload of all your senses!
 There’s crazy laser lights, loud cheers, and even some flames.

 I think my experience might also be biased because of how frustrating the “check in” process was.
 I received such warm hospitality throughout Tokyo otherwise that this experience really stood out to me.
 Overall the show was definitely crazy but it didn’t involve any special skills or acrobatics.
 Additionally, I really disliked that they kept stopping the show to sell more drinks, food and souvenir.
 The show is already expensive enough that they should just let the audience enjoy the spectacle.

-If you are interested though there are at least three show times each day at 5:55pm, 7:50pm and 9:45pm, regular price of 8,000 Yen (~$80 USD).
+There are at least three show times each day at 5:55pm, 7:50pm and 9:45pm, regular price of 8,000 Yen (~$80 USD).
 Try and grab food before or after the show as the food in Shinjuku will be much better than at the show.
-We went to Raamemmanrai for ramen and Bar Benfidditch for cocktails before the show and both were FANTASTIC!
+I went to Raamemmanrai for ramen and Bar Benfidditch for cocktails before the show and both were FANTASTIC!
 If you buy your tickets through Voyagin, you get a discount, a drink voucher, and front row seats.
 So if you do decide to go visit, make sure to get your discounted tickets online!

 Activities in Tokyo